Smoke & Salt

 Should You Book Smoke & Salt?

 Getting a table at Smoke & Salt is moderately difficult but manageable with a couple of weeks' notice.
-This is not a restaurant where you call in desperation the night before — the tasting-menu format, small room, loyal local following mean it fills up.
+This is not a restaurant where you call in desperation the night before; the tasting-menu format, small room, loyal local following mean it fills up.
 That said, it is far from the white-whale booking experience of some London tasting-menu destinations.
 Book 2–3 weeks out for a weekend dinner, slightly less for weekday slots or the Sunday lunch roast.
 The effort is worth making: this is one of south London's most consistent value propositions in the tasting-menu category, backed by consecutive Michelin Plate recognition in 2024 and 2025.

 Portrait

-Smoke & Salt started as a pop-up at POP Brixton before a crowdfunding campaign secured its permanent home at 115 Tooting High St. The donors' names are inscribed on fermentation jars along one wall — a detail that signals both the venue's community roots and its commitment to fermentation and preservation as kitchen techniques, not just aesthetics.
+Smoke & Salt started as a pop-up at POP Brixton before a crowdfunding campaign secured its permanent home at 115 Tooting High St. The donors' names are inscribed on fermentation jars along one wall; a detail that signals both the venue's community roots and its commitment to fermentation and preservation as kitchen techniques, not just aesthetics.
 The room itself is stripped-back: slate walls, exposed brickwork, a deliberately simple fit-out.
 What animates the space is the open kitchen, which generates a constant flow of heat, fire, smoke that keeps the dining room feeling energised rather than hushed.

 The menu is structured around two tasting-menu lengths, both built on seasonal British produce.
 Pescatarian, vegetarian, vegan versions are available for each, which is a practical advantage if your party has mixed dietary requirements, you won't feel like an afterthought.
 The kitchen's defining technique is exactly what the name advertises: smoke and salt are applied with intention rather than as a finish.
-Grilled sweetcorn with salty miso dip, cauliflower nuggets in smoked chilli salt and aioli, a 12-hour smoked pork chop with apple, sweetcorn, seaweed jam are among the dishes cited in verified source material.
+Grilled sweetcorn with salty miso dip, cauliflower nuggets in smoked chilli salt and aioli, a 12-hour smoked pork chop with apple, sweetcorn, seaweed jam are among the dishes highlighted here.
 English heirloom tomatoes paired with smoked egg yolk and elderflower vinaigrette demonstrate the kitchen's ability to extend that flavour logic into more delicate seasonal ingredients.
 The cocktail list is described as bespoke and smoke-and-salt influenced; the wine list is short and accessible rather than encyclopaedic.

 Lunch vs. Dinner at Smoke & Salt